Neurodiversity Books for Schools and Libraries UK

 ISBN - 978-1-9194631-2-4

-“Oops!
-My Autism is Showing!” is a heart-warming, funny, and relatable collection of real-life autistic moments filled with unexpected logic, honesty, and the beautifully literal thinking that makes autistic minds extraordinary.
+"Oops!
+My Autism is Showing!" is a warm, funny and relatable collection of bite-sized, real-life autistic moments — filled with unexpected logic, honesty, and the beautifully literal thinking that makes autistic minds extraordinary.

-With laughter, tenderness, and genuine insight, these stories showcase the creativity, clarity, and unique perspective that autistic individuals bring to the world.
-Perfect for families, educators, therapists, autistic children and adults, or anyone who wants to understand autism through a warm and joyful lens.
+With laughter, tenderness, and gentle insight, these moments highlight the creativity, clarity, and unique perspective autistic individuals bring to the world.

 ISBN - 978-1-9194631-0 -0

-“Oops!
-My ADHD is Showing!” is a relatable collection of real-life ADHD moments.
-Sometimes chaotic, oftentimes honest, and definitely warm and wonderfully human.
+"Oops!
+My ADHD is Showing!" is a relatable collection of bite-sized, real-life ADHD moments — sometimes chaotic, often honest, and always warm, human and recognisable.

 ISBN - 978-1-9194631-5-5

-Packed with candid anecdotes, laugh-out-loud observations, and the kind of humour only the neurodiverse can truly master, this book shines a light on what anxiety really feels like… from sweaty-palmed school moments and Subway-order panic, to naming your panic attacks (“Today’s is Barbara”) and imagining your problems as angry animals!
+Packed with candid anecdotes and the kind of humour only the neurodiverse can truly master, this book shines a light on what anxiety really feels like… from sweaty-palmed school moments and Subway-order panic, to naming your panic attacks ("Today's is Barbara") and imagining your problems as angry animals.

-Whether you live with anxiety yourself, love someone who does, or just want to understand it better, this little book offers comfort, representation, and a feeling of “Oh, thank goodness, it’s not just me.”
+Whether you live with anxiety yourself, love someone who does, or just want to understand it better, this little book offers comfort, recognition, and a feeling of “thank goodness, it’s not just me.”

 About the Author